 The City of Emeryville offers free kitchen compost pails and recycling tote bags to residents for their composting and recycling needs.
-Head on down to City Hall to get your free pail or tote bag or check out the links below for more information.
+Call 510-596-3795 or email email@example.com to get your free pail or tote bag or contact your HOA/apartment management for more information.

 Medications can be dropped off at these any of these kiosks for proper disposal.
 Please click here to see a full map of kiosk locations in Alameda County.

 Household Hazardous Waste is disposed of at the Alameda County Household Hazardous Waste Facility.
 Please click here for more information on disposing items such as paints, solvents, chemicals, pesticides, and sharps.